LNF970203/sales_model/README.md

           - Script mainly works with monthly seasonality(Ex: April and December sales can be more compared to other months)
           - But there are 20 features of date-time data.
           - All the features cannot be selected since significances of the variables with dependent variable are unknown.
-          - Only one variable cannot be used, it can tends to feature biasness.
+          - Only one variable cannot be used, it can tend to feature biasness.
-          - Cannot go with one generalized feature, for each record months, hour, minutes are totally different.
+          - Cannot go with one generalized feature, for each record, months, hour, minutes are totally different.
-          - Therefore random feature from datetime data can be selected for every 2 weeks.
+          - Therefore, random feature from datetime data can be selected for every 2 weeks.
           - If the dependent variable is available, significances can be measured and can be selected or dropped based on the significance level.

   - Dealing with continuous data
        - Lot of features are from continuous data.
-       - Mulitcollinearity which is having high correlation between independent varibales, can be an issue for sale predictions.
+       - Mulitcollinearity which is having high correlation between independent varibales, can be an issue for sales predictions.
        - Therefore, multicollinearity is removed by dropping columns which have high correlations.
        - After that, as an alternative method, Principal Component analysis was done.
 But from 179 features, at above 100 features are needed to cover up the 80% variance.
        ![image](https://user-images.githubusercontent.com/77132441/204117272-134236b9-b5c8-43ce-a921-0d070c29f563.png)

        - Therefore, rather than going with PCA, variance ratio is considered to select the continuous variables.
        - First required variables with highest variance is selected for the final model since higher variance features are good for model building.

+  - Finally
+      - Categorical variable - This can change every 2 weeks time.
+Number of features also can be increased or decreased based on the data distribution according to the labels.
+Then other features are selected accordingly.
+      - Datetime variable - One random variables is selected every 2 weeks time.
+      - Continuous variable - Number of variables which will be selected depend on the number of dummy variables which is created from the categorical variable.
+Variables with most variance will be selected.
+Can change every 2 weeks time.

  ### Notebook Link